How to Represent Yourself in Court

 Taking notes while reading case files will help you stay focused and recall key points more easily.

-Skeleton Argument: Structuring Your Case
+Structuring Your Case

 A Skeleton Argument is a document required in County Court or High Court that summarises your case for the judge.
 It should include: